developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 ####Example Failed Login Counter:

     <passwords>
-        <admin attempts="10"></admin>
+        <admin attempts="7"></admin>
     </passwords>

-The counter clears after a successful login or when a new `enterprisehomescreen.xml` file is pushed to the device.
+The counter resets to 1 after a successful login or when a new `enterprisehomescreen.xml` file is pushed to the device.

 ------

 ### Admin Inactivity Timeout
 Controls the time (in seconds) that a device remains in Admin Mode without activity.
-Add this tag to the &lt;Preferences&gt; section to specify the timeout period.
+Add this tag to the &lt;Preferences&gt; section of the config file to specify the timeout period.
 The default period is 60 seconds, which is used if this tag is missing or left unspecified.
 Minimum period is 15 seconds (lower values are ignored); zero or negative value disables timeout.
 The timeout counter runs only when EHS is in foreground, and resets when EHS returns to the foreground. **Note**: Use of the Android Search app has no effect on the timeout counter.

 <img alt="" style="height:350px" src="admin_timeout.png"/>